Realm of Monsters

 The spelling and grammar are generally good.
 There are a few minor errors, but most of them seem to have been found and mentioned in the comments and corrected by the author.
 Being willing to read and act on these comments meant I gave the book an extra star on the style score.
 And as far as I can tell, the author seems to have noted and responded to most comments where someone has spotted an error (or what they thought was an error).
 Hope this helps.

-The story is still relatively new and the chapter release rate is quite fast, so I will update my review as the story continues.
+The story is still relatively new, so I will update my review as the story continues.
 If you enjoy this genre, this is a very entertaining story and you should at least try it out.
-The only caveat being that you have to be willing to read a story with gore, profanity, and sexual (possibly traumatising) content.
+The only caveat being that you have to be willing to read a story with 'dark' elements, such as: slavery, gore, profanity, and sexual (possibly traumatising) content.

 I don’t have much experience with advanced reviews but I wanted to leave one for this fiction, as it is very good.
 If I had to give you a quick idea of what kind of story it’s this so far, I’d say it’s about barbaric goblin outcast of his tribe gets stranded in a ‘civilized’ city and cultural differences are made evident quite fast.
 Now many stories would make the goblin a slave or relegate them to the lower social strata and I was worried the story was heading in that direction when he gets to the city, fortunately it’s not that kind of story, as just as he was about to be made a slave the authorities discover he is a mage born and lucky him this city seems to sponsor every mage born and offer them scholarship in exchange for serving for 10 years once graduated, and raising his social ranking to just a bit under the nobles.
 After that the story continues with our MC adapting to the Magic Academy and the city Hollow Shade and progressing in his path to become a powerful mage.